Life Insurance Coverage, Life Insurance Premiums, the Insurance Company and You

 A renewable term rider allows a whole life insurance policyholder to purchase additional insurance to help cover these temporary expenses.
 The term insurance is renewable every year and doesn’t require an additional medical exam, but the premiums do increase year over year.
 The policyholder has the option of eventually converting this additional term insurance into a permanent policy, much like with a convertible term rider.

 The life insurance supplement rider is ideal for anyone who wants the benefits of a whole life insurance policy, like cash value with guaranteed interest and potential dividends, liquidity, policy loans, and tax advantages, but who can’t afford whole life insurance premiums.
-A blend of term insurance and whole life insurance, it offers lower monthly premiums, and can incorporate dividends and rider premiums to help offset the cost.
+A blend of term insurance and whole life insurance, it offers lower monthly premiums, and can incorporate dividends and rider premiums to help offset the additional cost.

 If you’re considering whole life insurance but afraid it’s too expensive, speak with a Wealth Strategist about a life insurance supplement rider.
 A number of Paradigm Life clients use this rider as a way to access the benefits of whole life insurance on a tight budget.
 By starting now, you may be able to lock in your lowest possible premium rate due to health and age.

-How Much Do Life Insurance Riders Costs?
+How Much Do Life Insurance Premium Payments Costs?

 Policy riders vary in cost—and some are free.
-Each premium is determined by the type of rider, the terms of the rider, and often your health.
+Each premium payment is determined by the type of rider, the terms of the rider, and often your health.
 Here is an example of what various policy riders may look like on your life insurance policy illustration:

 In this example, you see the whole life insurance base premium and flexible protection rider premium, which totals $5,880.88 per year.
 Next, the accelerated death benefit rider, chronic illness rider, and overloan protection rider are shown.
 All of these riders are included in the policy at no extra cost, however the insurance company may charge a percentage to the policyholder if the rider is used.
 For example, the overloan protection rider, which helps prevent the policy from lapsing if policy loans exceed a certain value, has no annual premium but will typically incur a one-time charge of up to 5% if activated.